FairfieldTekLLC/AICore/README.md

 Also, this project assumes your connected to a domain and uses negiotiate  authentication to identify the user.
 I plan to add Forms authentication at some point, but I haven't gotten to it.

+# What this thing can do?
+1. Ocr Documents
+2. Read the result to the user
+3. Create Images
+4. Search the internet
+5. Generate computer speech
+6. And much more!

 # Resources used:
  1. Ollama
  2. ComfyUI